RedHatQuickCourses/hcp-on-bm/README.md

 NOTE: the source materials are available only to Red Hat employees.

+The playbooks required to configure the bare metal node, helper VMs, and deploy the hub cluster, are [forked](https://github.com/RedHatQuickCourses/hcp-on-bm-playbooks) to ensure reproducibility of this course labs and allow for evolution of the original content.

 The introduction used a bit of AI to generate a summary of course objectives, topics, and prerequisites -- all properly reviewed and tweaked by a human.